Rating: **1/2

 Starring: Len Lesser, Deborah Dutch, Eric Clark

-With a title like that, you can only expect…”stuff” from this movie.
+With a title like that, you can only expect… ”stuff” from this movie.

-Then there’s the incoherent flow where we jump back and through the girls partying, an escaped convict creeping around, and a monster killing people under the orders of giant papier-mâché stone face that sounded like the talking Aztec head from Nickelodeon’s Legends Of The Hidden Temple, which as a whole made the film pretty tedious at a point with nothing of real interest happening until the 40 minute mark.
+Then there’s the incoherent flow where we jump back and through the girls partying, an escaped convict creeping around, and a monster killing people under the orders of giant papier-mâché stone face that sounds like the talking Aztec head from Nickelodeon’s Legends Of The Hidden Temple, which as a whole made the film pretty tedious at a point with nothing of real interest happening until the 40 minute mark.
 (Though it felt longer.)

 Bodycount: